To get the latest and most quality design resources!

 Today is not a holiday, it is a normal working day.

-Unless you have a design project with a client in the other time zone, better to keep your regular working hours.
+Unless you have a design project with a client in another time zone, better to keep your regular working hours.
 Otherwise, when the work is officially resumed, it will be painful to adjust.

 List the things that must be done today and follow them strictly.